guanyuming-he/guanyuming-he/README.md

 On the other hand, email communication encourages one to think about the message one's drafting before sending it, as there's no way to retract it back.
+Additionally, there's much less of the expectation for instant reply in email communication.
+As such, I would select the communication method by use case.

 ## Don't trust GitHub activity panel